smolegz/tp/docs/UserGuide.md

             <img src="images/confirmation.png" width="50%"/><br>
         </p>

-     > [!NOTE]
+     > **Note:**
      >
-     > If you'd like to remove a different contact, e.g. at index 3 of the original list, you **cannot** enter
-       remove 3` since the current list is shortlisted to only the single contact at index 2 to prepare for safe removal.
+     > If you'd like to remove a different contact, e.g. at index 3 of the original list, you **cannot** enter `remove 3` since the current list is shortlisted to only the single contact at index 2 to prepare for safe removal.
    You should abort the removal process directly with a `no` confirmation first, then proceed with `remove 3` to remove.

 2. Confirmation: `yes/no`<br>
    1. If `yes`:<br>